raphtalia/Quicksave/README.md

 Backups are only used if the primary database is reachable and returns outdated or no data to avoid potentially overwriting data on the primary database.

+A backup server example can be found [here](https://github.com/raphtalia/QuicksaveSQLite3).

 ## Internals

 Data flows through the library in this order: